 Additional rest and meal breaks

-The Amendment’s provisions will establish minimal standards that apply across all industries.
+The Amendment’s provisions establish minimal standards that apply across all industries.

 Employers and employees are free to agree to additional entitlements to rest and meal breaks — either paid or unpaid.

-The new provisions will not affect existing agreements that provide for additional paid or unpaid rest breaks and meal breaks.
+The provisions do not affect existing agreements that provide for additional paid or unpaid rest breaks and meal breaks.

 Where an employee is required to take a rest break under another enactment, that enactment applies instead of the entitlements to rest and meal breaks under the Act.
 This would include, for example, the Land Transport Rule: Work Time and Logbooks 2007 made under the Land Transport Act 1998.

 Employers may be liable to a penalty imposed by the Employment Relations Authority if they do not comply with minimal standards for paid rest breaks and unpaid meal breaks.

 The Authority will also have the power to order employers to comply with their obligations.